mikeharrison57/mikeharrison57/README.md

 ## About Me

 My name is Michael Harrison.
 I'm a Front End Software Engineer at Turing School of Software and Design.
-Throughout my time at Turing I've been able to develop many applications using JavaScript (ES6), HTML, CSS, Mocha/Chai, etc. I'm currently developing appplications using React, and testing with Cypress.
+Throughout my time at Turing I've been able to develop many applications using JavaScript (ES6), HTML, CSS, Mocha/Chai, etc. I'm currently developing applications using React, and testing with Cypress.
 My most recent application leveraged the Apollo Client state management library in conjunction with GraphQL.

 I have a passion for education, and strive to work in a techinal education role.
 This will allow me to the opportunity to develop software that is more accessible, inviting, and user friendly for students, teachers, and administrators of all backgrounds.
 I look forward to all of the projects I will develop and contribute to for users presenlty and in the future.